jjvanzon/JJs-Reference-Architecture/aspects.md

 Persistence
 -----------

-To access a data store (usually a database), Framework.Persistence will be used.
+To access a data store (usually a database), `JJ.Framework.Data` will be used.
 Through that framework you can access data using different underlying persistence technologies, such as NHibernate and Entity Framework or even flat files or XML.
 The framework gives you a single interfacing regardless of the underlying persistence technology, loosely coupling the business logic and front-ends from the way you store your data.

-The main interface of the framework is IContext.
+The main interface of the framework is `IContext`.

 See also: 'ORM'.